Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Design Implementation

 \paragraph{KV restore failure mode.} Algorithm~\ref{alg:gateway} line 17 (\textsc{KVRestore}) assumes the snapshot taken at line 15 is bit-for-bit restorable.
 In a no\_std environment with a fixed-size heap, restore can fail under memory pressure.
 Anima OS handles this by panic-and-restart: a failed restore corrupts the agent's main KV context, so the gateway treats the agent session as compromised and tears it down.
 The agent's audit chain remains valid; the agent's conversational state is lost but no information is leaked across the boundary.
 A more graceful recovery (e.g., snapshot-then-fork with copy-on-write) is left to future work.

 \paragraph{KV cache save/restore.} The ProbeLogits forward pass at layer 5 reads the verbalizer logits but must not corrupt the agent's main conversational state.
 Without isolation, the probe's prompt template (``Is this action dangerous, harmful, or a privacy violation? \ldots'') would mutate the KV cache and contaminate subsequent token generation by the agent.
 The gateway therefore takes a KV snapshot before the probe forward pass (line 15) and restores it after (line 17).
-The snapshot is a per-layer copy of the key/value tensors at the current position---approximately 12\,MB for a Qwen 2.5-7B Q4\_0 model at typical context length, taken in $<$1\,ms via direct memory copy.
+The snapshot is a per-layer copy of the key/value tensors at the current position---a measured 0.93\,MB for a Qwen 2.5-7B Q4\_0 model at 32 cached positions, taken via direct memory copy in a measured 0.037\,ms, with a 0.016\,ms restore (0.053\,ms round trip).
+The size scales linearly with the number of cached positions; v1's 12\,MB estimate corresponded to a much longer assumed context, and its sub-millisecond copy estimate is confirmed with large margin.
 Restore is symmetric.
 The probe runs in a dedicated KV context that is discarded after each call; the snapshot/restore pair guarantees the main agent context is bit-for-bit identical before and after the gateway call.

-\paragraph{Concurrency.} The inference engine holds a single global lock during forward pass; the gateway acquires it for the duration of the probe (typically 65\,ms).
-Multiple concurrent agent threads queue on this lock in FIFO order, which bounds gateway throughput at roughly 15 tool calls per second on the 7B configuration.
+\paragraph{Concurrency.} The inference engine holds a single global lock during forward pass; the gateway acquires it for the duration of the probe classification (typically ${\sim}$360\,ms, \S\ref{sec:eval-perf}).
+Multiple concurrent agent threads queue on this lock in FIFO order, which bounds gateway throughput at roughly 2.8 governed tool calls per second on the 7B configuration.
 The current implementation has no priority inheritance: a high-frequency Classic-tier agent saturating the queue can delay (but not indefinitely starve, given FIFO) governance decisions for a System-tier agent behind it.
 A priority-aware queue with bounded wait time for high-tier agents is straightforward to add but is not implemented in the present prototype.
 Sub-10\,ms governance under concurrent load requires GPU/NPU offload of the inference layer (\S\ref{sec:disc}, future work).